Masa-Tantawy/MetroPT-3-Predictive-Maintenance/README.md

 In approaches 1, 2, and 3, observations with air leaks were treated as anomalies due to the extremely small number; three anomaly detection techniques were applied:
 1. Clustering-based: K-Means clustering using the Euclidean distance, Hierarchical clustering using different linkage measures, and Spectral Clustering
-2. Distance-based: istance to the fifth-nearest neighbor using the Euclidean distance, Mahalanobis distance, and BACON
+2. Distance-based: distance to the fifth-nearest neighbor using the Euclidean distance, Mahalanobis distance, and BACON
 3. Density-based approaches: DBSCAN: Density-Based Spatial Clustering of Applications with Noise

 In approach 4, instances with air leaks are no longer considered anomalies as they constitute half of the data; two techniques were used: